 Sea Shell Craft [Sagarekha Emporium]

 It was worth to visit Kala Pani or Cellular Jail which established between 1896 – 1906.
 Cellular Jail has been used by the British to deport political prisoners to the remote Andaman Sea.
-A must-visit destination to know the history behind the Andaman Islands.
-Here you’ve to collect ticket (30 Rs. per person) before entering and you can take Guide with you from the inside in 200 Rs.
-I explored alone in every floor and there are many museums to visit.
+A must-visit destination to know the history of the Andaman Islands.
+Here you’ve to collect ticket (30 Rs. per person) before entering and you can also take Guide with you.
+I explored alone on every floor and there are many museums to visit.

 Cellular Jail is now represented as National Memorial Monument.
 It was amazing to see the remote view of the Andaman from the Tower of the Cellular Jail.
 You can even see Ross Island, North Bay Island, and the lighthouse from here.